Financial Aid

 You are not automatically independent for financial aid purposes simply because your parents stop claiming you as a tax exemption or refuse to give you support for your college education.
 Unwillingness, inability, or reluctance of parents to help pay for your educational costs or becoming emancipated, or demonstrating self-sufficiency do not make you independent by federal law.

 The Financial Aid Office may make allowances for students to be independent if you can demonstrate extenuating family circumstances on a case-by-case basis.
-You must make an appointment with one of the Financial Aid staff at your campus to discuss your circumstances.
+You should contact your campus Financial Aid Office to discuss your circumstances.

 +